 Direct traffic comes from users who access your website by directly entering your URL or domain name into the web browser.
 This usually requires the visitor to be familiar with your brand, company and/or website.

-Paid traffic (sometimes referred to as inorganic or PPC – Pay-Per-Click) is web traffic that comes from any medium (banner, link, ad, feed, etc) where you are billed for each insight, click/visit or conversion/sign-up, etc.
+Paid traffic (sometimes referred to as inorganic or PPC – Pay-Per-Click) is a form of SEM (search engine marketing) where web traffic comes from any medium (banner, link, ad, feed, etc) where you are billed for each insight, click/visit or conversion/sign-up, etc.

 One of the most popular paid traffic systems is Google Ads (formerly Google AdWords) where Google will display your website in a similar fashion to what’s shown in the screenshot below: